pleiszenburg/zugbruecke/README.rst

 high level scripting language, Python, directly running on the Unix "host" system.
 With respect to "quick", pycrosscall works just out of the box with Wine installed.
 No headers, compilers, cross-compilers or any other configuration is required - one import statement followed by well established ``ctypes`` syntax is enough.
+It is pure Python doing its job.
 With respect to "dirty", well, read this document from start to finish.

 What are actual use cases for this project?
 -------------------------------------------